Skip to main content

 Scheduling drift

-Flags jobs where planned vs. actual timings are diverging — catch planning assumptions that no longer match reality.
+Flags jobs where planned vs. actual timings are diverging.
+Useful when planning assumptions have drifted from reality.

 Data quality issues

-Surfaces anomalies in job records that may indicate extraction or ingestion problems — keep your intelligence layer clean.
+Surfaces anomalies in job records that may indicate extraction or ingestion problems, helping keep the intelligence layer clean.

 Growth opportunity sentinels